margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## Grandparents ##
+I remember all the stories my grandparents shared.
+The stories they shared sing through me intuitively.
+I recall them like a piece of music breathing through me.
+I love the Good Lord first thing in the morning when the sun rises, the birds chirp, and there's time to eat blueberry muffins.
+I love the song of the South singing through the lumber industry and the railroads in Memphis.

 ## Gratitude List ##
 * Grateful for the woman working at McDonald's.
 Grateful for the human connection.
 Grateful to pray for the whole world, and the whole country and wait patiently in the car.
 * Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".